Microbial toxin

 Microbial toxins are toxins produced by micro-organisms, including bacteria, fungi, protozoa, dinoflagellates, and viruses.
 Many microbial toxins promote infection and disease by directly damaging host tissues and by disabling the immune system.
 Endotoxins most commonly refer to the lipopolysaccharide (LPS) or lipooligosaccharide (LOS) that are in the outer plasma membrane of Gram-negative bacteria.
 The botulinum toxin, which is primarily produced by Clostridium botulinum and less frequently by other Clostridium species, is the most toxic substance known in the world.
 However, microbial toxins also have important uses in medical science and research.
-Currently, new methods of detecting bacterial toxins are being developed to better isolate and understand these toxin.
+Currently, new methods of detecting bacterial toxins are being developed to better isolate and understand these toxins.
 Potential applications of toxin research include combating microbial virulence, the development of novel anticancer drugs and other medicines, and the use of toxins as tools in neurobiology and cellular biology.